mcore1976/cc1101-jammer/README.md

 Frames are transmitted on multiple channels with frequency hopping or you may configure the code to send only on single frequency for better jamming.
 The code has predefined settings for following base ISM  frequencies : 315 MHz, 433 MHz, 868 MHz, 915 MHz..
 The program also allows to select custom transmission frequency within 300-348 MHz, 387-464 MHz and 779-928 MHz ranges.
 By adding USB serial port handling you may extend this software to support similar features to Yardstick One.

 Attached 'version 2' of jammer code uses SmartRC library (modified Electrohouse library by Little_S@tan) which allows to customize ALL transmission parameters in human readable format without using SmartRF studio from TI.
-To use this version of INO script , ZIP library from om github link https://github.com/LSatan/SmartRC-CC1101-Driver-Lib  has to be attached to the script in Arduino IDE.
+To use this version of INO script , ZIP library from following github link https://github.com/LSatan/SmartRC-CC1101-Driver-Lib  has to be attached to the script in Arduino IDE.

 Please take into account that jamming even ISM frequency may be illegal in your country !